SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 ### Replacing a JNDI entry

-This works the same way as creating a new entry but using `rebind()` will not throw an exception when there is already an entry for the name - it will replace it.
+This works the same way as creating a new entry, but using `rebind()` will not throw an exception when there is already an entry for the name - it will replace it.

 ```java
 extJndiInitialContext.rebind(name, ref);